Are you a current UBC Psychology graduate student or postdoctoral researcher? Mentor undergraduate students!

 We have made changes to the program this year based on feedback from past mentors & mentees!

-This academic year we will be offering a two-track system for mentors.
+This academic year we will continue to offer a two-track system for mentors.
 Mentees may choose to be involved in one or both tracks.

-• Matched: This track is intended for mentors interested in providing individualized guidance to a mentee(s) one-on-one, such as providing feedback on graduate application materials or advice on getting involved in research labs.
+- Matched: This track is intended for mentors interested in providing individualized guidance to a mentee(s) one-on-one, such as providing feedback on graduate application materials or advice on getting involved in research labs.
 At the start of the program, the organizing committee will match mentors interested in one-on-one mentorship with a mentee.
+Mentors will be expected to meet with their mentees a minimum of three times throughout the academic year.

-• Unmatched: Over the academic year, the program will host hybrid (with the option to participate online or in person) professional development workshops on topics related to academia, such as the graduate school application process.
+- Unmatched: Over the academic year, the program will host hybrid (with the option to participate online or in person) professional development workshops on topics related to academia, such as the graduate school application process.
 The unmatched track is intended for mentors interested in facilitating small-group activities following professional development workshops on topics related to graduate school and academia.
+Mentors will also host a one to three office hours for unmatched mentees spread across the academic year, during which unmatched mentees can come to discuss topics such as psychology graduate studies, workshop content, and diversity in academia.

 Those only interested in the unmatched track will not be assigned a one-on-one mentee.